-But this applies to normal hunger, too, not just the I-haven’t-eaten-for-days kind.
-It’s one of the reasons I like being hungry in the morning, to really enjoy my breakfast and start to the day.
+But this applies to normal hunger, too, not just the I-haven’t-eaten-for-ages kind.
+It’s one of the reasons I like being hungry in the morning, to fully enjoy my breakfast and start to the day.

-I know this can be challenging for some people, because hunger can also feel scary.
-But if you can remember that it’s natural, and that it will actually help you enjoy your food, maybe it will feel a little less frightening.
+I know this can be challenging for some people because hunger can also feel scary.
+But if you can remember that it’s natural and will help you enjoy your food, maybe it will feel a little less frightening.

 2. Acknowledging food’s origins

-It can also help to really think about where the food comes from.
-This is trickier with things like popsicles or more processed foods, although you could consider it a good challenge.
+It can also help to think about where the food comes from.
+This is trickier with more processed foods, although you could consider it a good challenge.

-Personally, I like to channel my 6-year-old nephew for this.
-He’s very good at asking questions, and wanting to know more and more.
+I like to channel my nephew for this.
+He’s very good at asking questions and wanting to know more and more.
 So you could experiment with pretending you’re a young child and wanting to know about where food comes from.
 Then see how far you can go with it.